Helena Carreiras

-Helena Carreiras (born 1965) is a Portuguese sociologist who has specialized in issues relating to the military, particularly gender aspects.
-From 2019 she was director of Portugal's National Defence Institute (IDN) and in March 2022 she became Portugal's first female minister of national defence.
+Maria Helena Chaves Carreiras (born 26 September 1965) is a Portuguese sociologist who has specialized in issues relating to the military, particularly gender aspects.
+From 2019 she was director of Portugal's National Defence Institute (IDN) and in March 2022 she became Portugal's first female minister of national defence, being replaced in that position following the 2024 national election.

 Early life and education

 Maria Helena Chaves Carreiras was born on 26 September 1965 in Portalegre in Portugal and lived with her parents and two sisters in a small village called Alpalhão, close to Portalegre, where her parents were primary school teachers.
 When she was seven, the family moved to Tomar in the Santarém District.

 She graduated in sociology in 1987 from ISCTE – University Institute of Lisbon in Lisbon, capital of Portugal.
 Despite her subsequent interest in military matters, she has said that she was a pacifist while at university.
 In 1989 she joined ISCTE as a training assistant, teaching sociological methodologies.
 In the same year she spent a month in the United States as a guest of the Atlantic Council.
 In 1994 she obtained a master's degree from the ISCTE, with the thesis, Women-Soldiers or Soldiers-Women: A study on female participation in the Portuguese Armed Forces.
 In 1999, she was a visiting scholar in the Department of Women's Studies at the University of California, Berkeley.

 She studied for a PhD in Social and Political Sciences from the European University Institute, based in Fiesole near Florence in Italy.
 While there, she met her husband, Andrés Malamud, now a professor at the University of Lisbon.
 They have two children, a son and a daughter.
 Carreiras received her PhD in 2004 with a thesis on the subject of the gender integration policies of the armed forces of NATO countries.